quii/learn-go-with-tests/maps.md

 A gotcha with maps is that they can be a `nil` value.
 A `nil` map behaves like an empty map when reading, but attempts to write to a `nil` map will cause a runtime panic.
 You can read more about maps [here](https://blog.golang.org/go-maps-in-action).

-Therefore, you should never initialize an empty map variable:
+Therefore, you should never initialize a nil map variable:

 ```go
 var m map[string]string
 ```

-Instead, you can initialize an empty map like we were doing above, or use the `make` keyword to create a map for you:
+Instead, you can initialize an empty map or use the `make` keyword to create a map for you:

 ```go
 var dictionary = map[string]string{}